 Social gatherings are a critical for building and nurturing relationships.
 Unfortunately, hearing loss and social gatherings don't always mix well.
 This is definitely true if you have untreated hearing loss, but is even true to an extent to those who use hearing aids.

-Don’t fret however, I have put this guide together to help you get the best out of any social gathering despite your hearing loss.
+Don't fret however, I have put this guide together to help you get the best out of any social gathering whatever the reason.

 If you aren't using hearing aids already, get your hearing tested ASAP